paytm/paytm-blink-checkout-angular/projects/angular-checkout-js/README.md

 ```

 ### CheckoutService
 The service provide methods for setting up Paytm Blink Checkout JS in a project.
 It sets the Paytm Blink JS instance, which could be retrieved from checkoutJsInstance$ observable from the service.
 To initialize, one need to call service init method with config and optional openInPopup boolean value.
 The **config** argument is mandatory to be passed in order to initialize Paytm React Checkout JS library.
+In options (optional second argument) following could be passed:
-Optional openInPopup argument could be passed to show checkout in popup or not, by default it's value is true.
+1. openInPopup (optional): To show checkout in popup or not, by default it's value is true.
+2. env (optional): To load Paytm Blink Checkout JS from 'STAGE' or 'PROD' env, by default it's value is 'PROD'.
+3. checkoutJsInstance (optional): To use existing checkoutjs instance.

 The  config should be of same format as the  Paytm Blink Checkout JS library, which could be checked from this [link](https://staticpg.paytm.in/checkoutjs/21/docs/#/configuration).